 ΔSLproc is the processing time given by the UE capability in [Components 4 of FG 41-1-1].

-If the synchronization reference source changes during TSL PRS-RSRP,Total at the measuring UE or at the UE configured to transmit SL-PRS for the SL PRS-RSRP measurement, while the measuring UE is performing the SL PRS-RSRP measurement, e.g., known from the UE’s own synchronization source or from SL-RTD-Info [37], then the UE shall continue performing the SL PRS-RSRP measurement after the synchronization reference source change, while meeting the measurement period TSL PRS-RSRP,Total defined in this clause and the accuracy requirements in clause TBD.
+If the synchronization reference source changes during TSL PRS-RSRP,Total at the measuring UE, while the measuring UE is performing the SL PRS-RSRP measurement, then the UE shall continue performing the SL PRS-RSRP measurement after the synchronization reference source change, while meeting the measurement period TSL PRS-RSRP,Total defined in this clause and the accuracy requirements in clause 10.4A.3.2.

+The requirements in this clause do not apply, when the synchronization reference source changes during TSL PRS-RSRP, Total at the UE transmitting SL-PRS for the SL PRS-RSRP measurement.

+The requirements in this clause apply, provided that no SL-PRS symbols are dropped due to, e.g., selection or reselection of synchronization reference source according to clause 12.4 during the measurement period TSL PRS-RSRP,Total.
+Otherwise, the measurement period can be longer.

+The requirements in this clause apply, provided that the reception of slots containing SL-PRS is not interrupted during the measurement period TSL PRS-RSRP,Total.
+Otherwise, if the reception of the slots containing SL-PRS is interrupted, the measurement period can be longer.

-12A.4 SL-Rx-Tx measurements
+12A.4 SL Rx-Tx measurements

 12A.4.1 Introduction

+The requirements in clause 12A.4 apply for SL Rx-Tx measurements of the first and additional paths.

 The requirements in clause 12A.4 shall apply provided the UE has received SL-RTT-RequestLocationInformation from LMF or another UE via SLPP [37] requesting the UE to measure and report SL Rx-Tx time difference measurements defined in TS 38.215 [4] based on SL-PRS.

 12A.4.2 Requirements Applicability